-LinkedIn also enables users to reorder the sections of your profile in any way you prefer.
-When in edit mode, simply hover your mouse over the double-sided arrow next to the Edit link for each section.
+LinkedIn also enables users to reorder entire sections of your profile in any way you prefer.
+When in edit mode, simply hover your mouse over the double-sided arrow in each section.
 Your mouse will turn into a four-arrowed icon, at which point you can click, then drag and drop to another position on your profile.

 You can also customize your profile with sections that apply only to you.
 Find a full list of sections to add to and remove from your profile here.

 LinkedIn allows users to save up to ten job searches and three people searches.
 After conducting a search, clicking the Save search option on the right allows you to save a search and easily run it again later.
 You can also choose to receive weekly or monthly reminders (+ daily for job searches) via email once new members in the network or jobs match your saved search criteria.